NCAS-CMS/cfa-conventions/source/cfa.md

   which may be fully qualified URLs, containing the fragments.
 Each value identifies the external resource which contains the fragment.

-* Fragments stored in the parent file must be represented by missing values.

-* The `file` term may be omitted if all fragments are stored as variables in the parent file.

 * An extra trailing dimension may be included to describe multiple URIs for the same fragment, any one of which may equally be used to fill its position in the aggregated data.
 In this case, it is up to